Theo’s Blind Tasting Challenge

-By far the most popular tasting I present is The Blind Tasting Challenge.
+By far the most popular tasting I present is Theo’s Blind Tasting Challenge.
 This is an up tempo, fast moving and humorous interactive blind tasting event made easy.
 It has proved extremely popular over the years and I get lots of repeat bookings.
-We can supply an excellent venue at no extra cost which is a function room above the excellent Portabello Restaurant in South Parade, Oxford (just opposite The Oxford Wine Cafe).
-This will take 30 people maximum and has the advantages that there is a good restaurant and bar downstairs.
-(The free room hire comes with the proviso that customers eat in the restaurant after the event).
-Alternatively, there are the options to pay the room hire or I can come to your own premises and provide all equipment and glasses if necessary.
+We can supply an excellent venue of our own at no extra cost which is our own atmospheric Tasting Room in the cellar of our Turl Street shop.
+This is situated right in the heart of Oxford, with all the city’s restaurants and amenities literally just round the corner.
+The room takes 20 people maximum.
+Alternatively, if you have greater numbers than 20, there are options to use one of our other shops in Oxford free of charge, or hire a larger venue and pay the room hire.
+There is also the option that I can come to your own premises and provide all equipment and glasses if necessary.

-I offer a 15% discount on the wines for orders taken on the night (minimum 6 bottles) and there would be free delivery of all orders within 30 miles of Oxford – otherwise £9.99 nationwide next day delivery per drop.
+Should you wish to buy any of the wines I offer a 15% discount for orders taken on the night (minimum 6 bottles) and there would be free delivery of all orders within 30 miles of Oxford – otherwise £9.99 nationwide next day delivery per drop.
 Costings are all inclusive of all wines, presentation fee and travel expenses.
-I provide tasting sheets, pens, order forms and champagne buckets for discarded wine.
+I provide tasting sheets, pens, order forms, glasses (if required) and champagne buckets for discarded wine.

 Hi Theo, Many thanks for a great evening last night.
 We’ve all been talking about it this morning, everyone really enjoyed themselves.
 It was a perfect combination of fun and learning about wine along the way – such a good team event.
 I’ll be telling lots of friends and colleagues about it!
 Thanks again, Susan